A Compact Hybrid Convolution--Frequency State Space Network for Learned Image Compression: Method

 \subsubsection{Adaptive Frequency Modulation Module}

-Previous studies~\cite{wang2024fdnet, li2024frequencyaware} have often explicitly decomposed image features into high- and low-frequency components, which are then processed separately to improve rate--distortion performance.
-In this work, we propose an Adaptive Frequency Modulation Module (AFMM) that operates directly in the DCT domain and data-drivenly learns the relative importance of individual frequency components.

-AFMM first transforms local windows of the feature map into the frequency domain using the DCT, and then uses convolutional layers to estimate the relative importance of different frequency coefficients.
-Compared with explicit decomposition into high- and low-frequency components, the DCT-based representation provides a finer partition of features across frequency components.
-Moreover, AFMM leverages the anchor pixel and its neighborhood to adaptively enhance or suppress responses at specific spatial locations, so that compression-critical information is retained more effectively while less important details are attenuated.
+We design an Adaptive Frequency Modulation Module (AFMM) to introduce frequency-aware refinement into the VFSS branch.
+Rather than explicitly splitting features into coarse high- and low-frequency groups, AFMM operates on windowed discrete cosine transform (DCT) coefficients and performs adaptive reweighting over a finer set of frequency components.
+As illustrated in Fig.~\ref{fig:afmm_motivation}, a local spatial window is first mapped to a fixed DCT domain, reweighted by AFMM, and then transformed back to the spatial domain.
+We adopt the DCT as a fixed transform because it is orthogonal, parameter-free, and lightweight, while providing a stable frequency-domain basis that is well aligned with transform coding in image compression.
+Importantly, AFMM learns adaptive weights on DCT coefficients rather than learning a new frequency basis, which keeps the module lightweight and stable while remaining easy to integrate into an existing compression pipeline.

-The structure of AFMM is illustrated in Fig.~\ref{fig:subblocks}(c).
-Given an input feature map \(X^{\text{in}}_{\text{AFMM}}\), AFMM first applies layer normalization and a linear layer to adjust the channel dimension, followed by a GELU activation and another linear layer to restore the original channel dimension.
-A second layer normalization is then applied:
+As illustrated in Fig.~\ref{fig:subblocks}(c), given an input feature map \(X^{\text{in}}_{\text{AFMM}}\), AFMM first applies layer normalization and two linear layers with a GELU activation in between to adjust the channel representation:

-Next, the feature map is partitioned into non-overlapping windows of size \(w \times w\) by a window-partition operator \(\text{Wp}(\cdot)\).
-For each window, the DCT is applied and a \(3 \times 3\) depthwise convolution estimates the importance of each frequency component:
+Next, the feature map is partitioned into non-overlapping windows of size \(w \times w\) using the window-partition operator \(\text{Wp}(\cdot)\).
+For each window, the DCT is applied to obtain frequency-domain coefficients, and a \(3 \times 3\) depthwise convolution is used to estimate adaptive modulation weights for different frequency responses:

-The resulting weights \(W\) are used to modulate the frequency coefficients, which are then transformed back to the spatial domain using inverse DCT (IDCT) and merged by the window-merging operator \(\text{Wm}(\cdot)\):
+The estimated weights \(W\) are then applied to the frequency coefficients by element-wise multiplication.
+The modulated coefficients are transformed back to the spatial domain by inverse DCT (IDCT) and merged by the window-merging operator \(\text{Wm}(\cdot)\):

 where \(\odot\) denotes element-wise multiplication.
-This process enables AFMM to selectively emphasize informative frequency components and suppress less useful ones, leading to more efficient bit allocation across different frequencies.
-The effectiveness of VONSS and AFMM is further validated by ablation studies on the Kodak dataset (see Section~\ref{sec:ablation}).
+In this way, AFMM provides frequency-aware refinement of the feature representation through adaptive reweighting in the DCT domain.
+The contributions of AFMM and VONSS are further examined in the ablation studies in Section~\ref{sec:ablation}.